Golden Door (film): Cast

+Reception

 Critical response

 The film received generally favorable reviews from critics.
-The review aggregator Rotten Tomatoes reported that 72% of critics gave the film positive reviews, based on 74 reviews.
-Metacritic reported the film had an average score of 74 out of 100, based on 22 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 72% based on 86 review, with an average rating of 6.8/10.
+The website's critics consensus reads, "Slow-moving but ultimately rewarding, Golden Door is a profound drama with scenes of fantastical magical realism, lively humor, and stunning images."
+Metacritic reported the film had an average score of 74 out of 100, based on 22 reviews, indicating "generally favorable" reviews.

-Ann Hornaday of The Washington Post and Wesley Morris of The Boston Globe named it the 7th best film of 2007.
+Ann Hornaday of The Washington Post and Wesley Morris of The Boston Globe named it the seventh best film of 2007.

-Awards
+Accolades

-The film won six awards at the Venice Film Festival, including two awards for Best Film (the CinemAvvenire and Pasinetti Awards), along with the FEDIC, SIGNIS, Silver Lion, and UNICEF awards.
+The film won six awards at the 63rd Venice International Film Festival, including two awards for Best Film (the CinemAvvenire and Pasinetti Awards), along with the FEDIC, SIGNIS, Silver Lion, and UNICEF awards.
 It was also nominated for a Golden Lion award.

 The film was also nominated for a European Film Award, for the Film of the Year.

 The film was Italy's submission for the 79th Academy Awards, but was ultimately passed over in final nominations.